Debt Consolidation

 You may be able to find a debt consolidation company that offers better terms than what you can get from a traditional lender like a credit union.
 Look carefully at payday loan consolidation companies and check their reviews and accreditation.
 Always read and understand the fine print.

 However, at Pacific Debt, we see many people with failed loan consolidation loans.
-Without careful assessment, there is the illusion of a lower interest rate, lower monthly payment and simplified debt-relief plan.
+Without careful assessment, there may be an illusion of a lower interest rate, lower monthly payment and simplified debt-relief plan.

 When you consolidate, there's no guarantee your interest rates or monthly payments will be lower.